 This would give you more time on your second day to search for wildlife.

-If you are planning a Yellowstone 3 day itinerary, then use your last day to visit Yellowstone Lake on the East side of the park.
+For a Yellowstone 3 day itinerary, use your last day to visit Yellowstone Lake on the East side of the park.
 You could visit the Bridge Bay Marina and go on a boat ride or fish off the shores.

-After a day of boating or wildlife viewing, drive North to Mammoth Hot Springs and watch the sunset in one of the best spot of the park to do so.
+After a day of boating or wildlife viewing, drive North to Mammoth Hot Springs and watch the sunset in one of the best spots of the park to do so.